mdn/content/files/en-us/web/api/streams_api/using_readable_streams/index.md

 ## Summary

-That explains the basics of “default” readable streams.
+That explains the basics of "default" readable streams.
 We'll explain bytestreams in a separate future article, once they are available in browsers.